lelandwilliams/CausalPowerAnalysis/README.md

 ## Output

-The algorithm will output to the directory specified by *index* (see above) a csv detailing, for each run:
+discover.py will output to the directory specified by *index* (see above) a csv detailing, for each run:
 * runtime
 * truegraphid
 * nodes